Latest update: 10/8/2025

 Leadership skills

 Follow the instructions on the unit card.
-Leadership skills that must be activated are done so at the start of the activation of that unit unless otherwise stated.
+Leadership skills that must be activated are done so during the move phase of that unit unless otherwise stated.

 Basic move

-No unit must move its full distance, or at all, when it is activated.
+No unit must use all of its movement points, when it is activated.

 Charge